austinmiller/augustmc/docs/clients.md

 The client is loaded in a client classloader which jails off client-specific classes.
 This is a simpler version of how J2EE webapps are loaded.
-Classes whose packages begin with "java", "scala", "aug.script.framework", and "org.mongodb" are loaded in the Application classloader.
+Classes whose packages begin with "java", "scala", and "aug.script.framework" are loaded in the Application classloader.
 All other classes are loaded in the client classloader.

 On restart, the client gets a whole new classloader.
 Thus, clients have clean versions of their compiled classes to reference, as well as the ability to